4Ax-Technologies/capture_device1/Network model.md

 training data before training commenced.
 Moving from 1/4 x 1/4 of the capture device resolution, through 1/3 x 1/3 and then 1/2 x 1/2 resizing brought improvements in precision while remaining within operating capabilities.

-The top five performing models in precision eveluation were then tested with the holdback test material and the resulting images in each case were assessed.
+The top five performing models in precision evaluation were then tested with the holdback test material and the resulting images in each case were assessed.
 It was noted that a single 1/3 x 1/3 50 epoch instance achieved a precison score of 95.108%, while the next 4 models were all
 1/2 x 1/2 60 epoch models and yielded results between 93.6243% and 93.5988%.
 The results demonstrated that for this specific used case accuracy
 (getting the class right) was more important than precision (drawing the bounding box in exactly the right place).
 In an autonomous vehicle